Homeschooling in New Hampshire: Requirements, Costs, and How to Start

 Moderate regulation

-New Hampshire requires notification, periodic testing, portfolio review for homeschool families.
+New Hampshire requires notification, portfolio review for homeschool families.

 At a Glance